ArjunCodess/men2-predictor/README.md

 **Key features:**
 - **End-to-end pipeline** managed by `main.py`, coordinating all major steps automatically.
+- **Multiple ML algorithms:** Support for Logistic Regression, Random Forest, XGBoost, and LightGBM models.
+- **Model comparison mode:** Run all models simultaneously and compare performance metrics in a formatted table.
 - **Automated data creation and expansion:** Scripts extract and structure relevant research data, and generate synthetic control samples to augment the dataset for robust modeling.
 - **Comprehensive statistical analysis:** Automatic generation of descriptive statistics and visualization of the dataset for informed modeling.
-- **Advanced model development:** Logistic regression with cross-validation and SMOTE balancing to handle class imbalance.
+- **Advanced model development:** Cross-validation and SMOTE balancing to handle class imbalance across all model types.
 - **Clinical risk stratification:** 4-tier risk assessment (Low/Moderate/High/Very High) for actionable clinical decision-making.
-- **Artifacts generated:** Processed datasets and a trained `model.pkl`, usable for risk scoring new patients with relevant clinical/genetic data.
+- **Artifacts generated:** Processed datasets and trained model files, usable for risk scoring new patients with relevant clinical/genetic data.

 **Pipeline steps (as run by `main.py`):**
 1. **create_datasets.py:** Extracts and formats case/control and RET K666N mutation data into CSVs (8 patients from 2 studies).